The person at the center of this case

 Start here

-Coombs is known to alter his appearance significantly; he has worn a full beard, short trimmed beard, mustache, and wire-rimmed glasses—what does he look like now?
+Coombs is known to alter his appearance significantly; he has worn a full beard, short trimmed beard, mustache, and wire-rimmed glasses.
+How has his appearance changed since 1994?

-On September 16, 1994, Timothy Thomas Coombs allegedly shot a Missouri Highway Trooper in the chest at the officer's rural home in retaliation for an arrest of an acquaintance; the officer survived but was seriously injured.
-Coombs fled to avoid prosecution and remains a federal fugitive with a $100,000 reward for information leading to his capture.
-He is considered dangerous, holds radical anti-government and white supremacist beliefs, and is known to alter his appearance and carry multiple firearms.
+On September 16, 1994, Timothy Thomas Coombs allegedly shot a Missouri Highway Trooper in the chest at the officer's rural home, seriously injuring but not killing him.
+The shooting was reportedly in retaliation for the officer's arrest of one of Coombs' acquaintances.
+Coombs fled and remains at large, wanted for first degree assault on a law enforcement officer and unlawful flight to avoid prosecution; he is considered dangerous and known to alter his appearance and carry firearms.

 Try asking